Desire Of My Soul

 Article created July 26, 2015.

-Servant of the Living God.
-Book developmental editor, book line editor, writer, exploring the subterranean deep of Adonai's words, stories, character, faithfulness, love.
+Ann {D'Vorah} Consiglio Castro.
+Book developmental editor.
+Book line editor.
+Writer.
+Daughter of the Living God, following Him on a bashert—divinely appointed—unchartered journey.
+Exploring the subterranean deep of Adonai's words, stories, character, faithfulness, love.
 Stirring the soul toward Him, bridging understanding along the Judaic-Messianic/Christian continuum for His Glory.

 TAGS - - - - - - - - - - -